Optimal regularity and nondegeneracy of a free boundary problem related to the fractional Laplacian

-We proceed by contradiction.
-Let $u(0,\frac{1}{2}) = 1$, and extend $u$ over the line $y=0$ by even reflection.
+\begin{proof} The proof is by contradiction.
+Let $u(0,\frac{1}{2}) = 1$.
 Suppose there is no $M$ which can bound values of $u$ inside the half-ball.
 Then $u$ achieves its maximum in it $M_0 > M$, at some point $X_0=(x_0,y_0)$.
 The Harnack inequality tells us that the distance to the boundary, $y_0$, satisfies

 We now proceed with a construction we repeat for each successive value of $n$, starting with $n=0$: